-Other compilation modes depend on the Racket variant (3m/CGC versus CS).
+Other compilation modes depend on the Racket variant (see Implementations).

-The 3m and CGC variants of Racket support two compilation modes: bytecode and machine-independent.
-The bytecode format is also machine-independent in the sense that it works the same on all operating systems for the 3m and/or CGC variants of Racket, but it does not work with the CS variant of Racket.
+The BC implementation of Racket supports two compilation modes: bytecode and machine-independent.
+The bytecode format is also machine-independent in the sense that it works the same on all operating systems for the BC implementation of Racket, but it does not work with the CS implementation of Racket.

 Bytecode is further compiled to machine code at run time, unless the JIT compiler is disabled.
 See eval-jit-enabled.

-The CS variant of Racket supports several compilation modes: machine code, machine-independent, interpreted, and JIT.
-Machine code is the primay mode, and the machine-independent mode is the same as for 3m and CGC.
+The CS implementation of Racket supports several compilation modes: machine code, machine-independent, interpreted, and JIT.
+Machine code is the primary mode, and the machine-independent mode is the same as for BC.
 Interpreted mode uses an interpreter at the level of core linklet forms with no compilation.
 JIT mode triggers compilation of individual function forms on demand.

 The default mode is a hybrid of machine-code and interpreter modes, where interpreter mode is used only for the outer contour of an especially large linklet, and machine-code mode is used for functions that are small enough within that outer contour.
 “Small enough” is determined by the PLT_CS_COMPILE_LIMIT environment variable, and the default value of 10000 means that most Racket modules have no interpreted component.